Lundbeck-Biometrics/Dopamine-Simulation-Tools/README.md

 #### NNeurons (=100)
 The number of DA neurons in the system.
-When NNeurons = 100 (default) the release and uptake will correspond to litterature parameters for intact.
-For denervation studies reduce, release and uptake will be reduced accordingly.
+When NNeurons = 100,  the release and uptake will correspond to litterature parameters for intact.
+For denervation studies reduce manually for the evoked instance, release and uptake will be reduced accordingly.

 #### area ( = "SNc" / "VTA")
 Describes the anatomical location of the cell bodies.
 If other area that the two standard areas is given, the DA class issues a warning.
 #### Vmax_pr_neuron
 This is the Michalis menten reuptake Vmax pr neuron in the simulation.
 = 40 nM/s if area = "SNc"
 = 15 nM/s if area = "VTA"
-If other area is chosen these attributes are not set.
+If other area is chosen these attributes are not set automatically and must be set manually for the class instance.

 #### Gamma_pr_neuron
 = 40 nM/s if area = "SNc"  = 15 nM/s if area = "VTA"If other area is chosen these attributes are not set.